Kevin Mirallas: AEL Limassol

+Retirement and Technology officer

+On 31 August 2023, Mirallas officially retired as a professional footballer.
+He joined Eendracht Aalst as their chief technology officer.

 International career

 Mirallas has represented Belgium at under-17, under-19 and under-21 level, and was one of the leading figures in guiding the under-21s to the semi-finals of the 2007 UEFA European Under-21 Football Championship.

 He scored twice in the 2008 Summer Olympics football tournament, once against China (2–0 victory) and once against Italy (3–2 victory).

 He made his full international debut for the senior team in 2007 and scored his first ever international goal against Serbia in Brussels on 23 August of that year, as a Mousa Dembélé brace helped the Red Devils to a 3–2 home victory.

 Mirallas was part of the Belgian squad which reached the quarter-finals at the 2014 FIFA World Cup.
 He made his tournament debut in the second group match, a 1–0 win over Russia at the Maracanã, as a 75th-minute substitute for Dries Mertens.
 In a game of few opportunities, Mirallas hit the post with Belgium's first shot on target.
 Another substitute, Divock Origi, scored the game's only goal two minutes from full-time.

-In May 2018, Mirallas was left out of Belgium's preliminary squad for the 2018 World Cup in Russia.
+In May 2018, Mirallas was left out of Belgium's preliminary squad for the 2018 FIFA World Cup in Russia.

 Style of play

-Mirallas was deployed as a centre forward for Olympiacos, but after his move to Everton he has been deployed mainly as a winger or a free-roaming forward.
-He is known for his pace, close ball control, passing ability and proficiency in one-on-one situations.
+Mirallas was deployed as a centre forward for Olympiacos, but after his move to Everton he was deployed mainly as a Winger or a free-roaming forward.
+He was known for his pace, close ball control, passing ability and proficiency in one-on-one situations.

 Personal life

-Mirallas' father was born in Spain.
+Mirallas' father was born in Spain and lived a good portion of his early life in Madrid.